 Developer Demand and Market Position

-By 2025, Ember has transitioned into a niche framework primarily used by enterprises prioritising stability, long-term support, and a consistent development experience.
+Ember has transitioned into a niche framework primarily used by enterprises prioritising stability, long-term support, and a consistent development experience.
 While not the go-to choice for new startups or small businesses, Ember remains a trusted solution for companies managing critical systems with longevity in mind.

-How to Choose the Right front end development frameworks in 2025
+How to Choose the Right Framework

 - Startups and Small Businesses – SvelteKit or Vue.js 3 are ideal for rapid development, SEO benefits, and lower overhead, making them the go-to framework choices for startups seeking reliability and future-proofing.